SketchyMaze/guidebook/docs/doodad-tool.md

 On Windows, the program is called `doodad.exe` and comes in the zip file next to the game executable, `doodle.exe`.

-On Linux, it will typically be at `/opt/project-doodle/doodad`.
+On Linux, it will typically be at `/opt/sketchymaze/doodad` if you installed the game from a .rpm or .deb package, or else for Flatpak it's included within the app bundle and invoked like so:

+    $ flatpak run com.sketchymaze.Doodle doodad --help

-On Mac OS, it is found inside the .app bundle.
+On Mac OS, it is found inside the .app bundle; right-click the 'Sketchy Maze.app' to find the option to browse inside the .app bundle.

 ## Usage